KYRx: A prescription for lower pharmacy costs

 – Bob Johnston, AIKCU

-Joey Payne is Executive Director and leads sales, marketing, finance and the overall strategic direction of the Coalition.
-Joey also serves as the University of Kentucky's Chief Benefits Officer.
+Richard Amos is Executive Director and leads sales, marketing, finance and the overall strategic direction of the Coalition.
+Richard also serves as the University of Kentucky's Chief Benefits Officer.

 A team of Coalition pharmacists led by Lucy Wells, RPh, facilitate knowledge-sharing and cost-saving strategies among the coalition's higher education, health care and public sector members.